typings/registry/README.md

 An up-to-date list of [typings requests](https://github.com/typings/registry/labels/typings%20request) are labelled in the registry.

+## Links

+* If you'd like to help review PRs to the registry, see [this issue](https://github.com/typings/registry/issues/70)
+* If you're wondering how you can write tests for your typings, see [this issue](https://github.com/typings/registry/issues/150)
+* If you'd like to help collaborate on [`typed-typings`](https://github.com/typed-typings), see [this issue](https://github.com/typings/registry/issues/480)

 ## Creating Typings

 * Initialize a new repository (usually `typed-<package name>` to differentiate from your other projects)